-Claims 7 (depends from claim 1), 9 (depends from claim 3), 10 (depends from claim 4), 11 (depends from claim 5), and 12 (depends from claim 6) each add "a container" for holding the stable, aqueous pharmaceutical formulations of other respective claims.
-Gordon states "[n]atalizumab (5 mg/ml) was formulated in a solution of 50 mmol/L histidine buffer and 0.02% polysorbate 80 adjusted to pH 6.0 with hydrochloric acid and was diluted to 100 ml in 0.9% saline for administration."
+Claim 4 recites nothing more than a container.
+Gordon states "[n]atalizumab (5 mg/ml) was formulated in a solution of 50 mmol/L histidine buffer and 0.02% polysorbate 80 adjusted to pH 6 with hydrochloric acid and was diluted to 100 ml in 0.9% saline for administration."
 (Ex.
 1017 at 7.)
 According to Dr. Schöneich, the 5 mg/ml natalizumab formulation necessarily resided in a container, either a vial or ampule, prior to dilution.
 (Ex.
 1002 at ¶ 162.)
-Similarly, the sterile, non-pyrogenic solution of the CLB54 monoclonal antibody disclosed in Aversano necessarily resided in a container.
+Similarly, Orthoclone states that the IgG mAb muromonab-CD3 resides in an "ampule."
 (Ex.
+1022 at 3.)
+Aversano states that the CLB54 monoclonal antibody "was supplied as a sterile, nonpyrogneic solution" and thus it must have been in a sealed vial or ampule.
+(Ex.
 1023 at 5.)
-Orthoclone states that the IgG mAb muromonab-CD3 resides in an "ampule."
-(Ex.
-1022 at 3.)
-Thus, Gordon,

-Aversano and Orthoclone teach a container for holding their stable formulations, which renders claims 7 and 9-12 invalid as obvious.
+Thus, Gordon, Orthoclone and Aversano teach a container for holding their stable formulations, which renders claim 4 invalid as obvious.

 To the extent Gordon does not inherently disclose a container, the prior art would have motivated one of ordinary skill to incorporate the formulation into a container for practical reasons, i.e., ease of storage, handling, shipping or delivery.
 The prior art, for example, discloses the use of ampules for storing Orthoclone.
 And as Dr. Schöneich explains, it was vital that an injectable liquid formulation reside in a container for shipping, delivery and storage.
 (Ex.
-1002 at ¶ 129.)
+1002 at ¶ 163.)

-Reasonable Expectation of Success
+5. Reasonable Expectation of Success

 The person of ordinary skill in the art would also have had a reasonable expectation that the combination of Gordon (Ex.
 1017) and Orthoclone (Ex.
 1022) or Aversano (Ex.
 1023) would successfully result in the claimed stable natalizumab formulation.
 See Pfizer, 480 F.3d at 1364.
-As discussed in great detail in Section VII.B.7, above, those of ordinary skill recognized that the claimed formulation could be made and would work for its intended purpose.
+As discussed in great detail starting at page 37 above, those of ordinary skill recognized that the claimed formulation could be made and would work for its intended purpose.
 (Ex.
-1002 at ¶ 163.)
+1002 at ¶ 165.)
 Once again, the prior art reports several stable IgG mAb formulations with excipients identical to those recited by the Challenged Claims.
 And the IgG mAb actives in these formulations share key structural characteristics leading to comparable behavior in comparable formulations.